apnadkarni/blt/doc/tree.rst

     Compare strings using a dictionary-style comparison.
 This is the same as **-ascii** except (a) case is ignored except as a tie-breaker and (b) if two strings contain embedded numbers, the numbers compare as integers, not characters.
-For example, in **-dictionary** mode, bigBoy sorts between bigbang and bigboy, and x10y sorts between x9y and x11y.
+For example, if **-dictionary** is set, bigBoy sorts between bigbang and bigboy, and x10y sorts between x9y and x11y.

   **-integer**
     Compare the nodes as integers.
+This is useful for comparing fields that are integers (see the **-key** switch).

   **-key** *fieldName*
     Sort based upon the node's data field keyed by *fieldName*.
 Normally